KladeRe/MultiBump/README.md

 ## Contributing

-Contributions are welcome, however, do note that this is a hobby project, so please don't expect fast response times!
+Contributions (through pull requests) are welcome, however, do note that this is a hobby project, so please don't expect fast response times!

 ## License